 SEO Doesn’t Promise Instant Results; SEM Does

 Yes, SEO takes time to rank on the results page.
-You’ll need to try different methods, keep optimizing your content and sometimes take months to rank your website.
+You’ll need to try different methods, optimize your content, and sometimes take months to rank your website.

 In contrast, SEM strategies can promise you immediate results.
-As long as your keyword bids and ads are sufficient, you will keep getting the desired results.
+You will keep getting the desired results if your keyword bids and ads are sufficient.

 SEM Helps You To Show Your Content To Your Target Audience; SEO Doesn’t